kingdave4/NCAAGameDataBackup/README.md

 ### 2. Create the terraform.tfvars File for Deploying Terraform Code

-Within the terraform directory, create a file named terraform.tfvars and paste the following content.
-You can update the values as needed.
-This file will be used to deploy your Terraform code and provision the AWS resources for the project.
-You have the option to enter your own project name by updating the project_name variable.
-Additionally, if you wish to use a custom MediaConvert role, provide its ARN in the mediaconvert_role_arn variable.
-For example, you might expect a value like: arn:aws:iam::123456789012:role/YourCustomMediaConvertRole.
-If left blank, the default role that is created during provisioning will be used.
+Inside the terraform/ directory, create a file named terraform.tfvars with the following content (update placeholders as needed):

 ``` tf
 # terraform.tfvars